 • Quality-of-service (QoS) scheduling: ensure low-latency for high-priority requesters (e.g., GPU vs. background tasks).

-The right policy depends on workload mix.
-Modern controllers often use adaptive heuristics that try several policies.
+The right policy depends on the workload mix.
+Modern controllers use adaptive heuristics that switch between policies.

 Why it lives near the CPU